studylab1/SAMR-Enum-Lab/README.md

 ## License

 - This project is licensed under the MIT License.
 See the LICENSE file for details.
-- Impacket is licensed under the Apache License 2.0.
+- Impacket is licensed under a modified version of the Apache License 2.0.
 See the NOTICE file for more details.

 ## Acknowledgements

+This project makes use of [Impacket](https://github.com/fortra/impacket), a library that provides essential implementations for SMB and various RPC protocols.
+Impacket is distributed under a modified version of the Apache License 2.0.
+While it largely follows the standard Apache 2.0 terms, please review the [Impacket LICENSE file](https://github.com/fortra/impacket/blob/master/LICENSE) for the exact terms and any modifications that apply.

-Thanks to the developers of Impacket for their invaluable library.
+Sincere thanks are extended to the developers and contributors of Impacket for their outstanding work.